Heartland Tech Weekly: How Duo Security built a $2.35 billion company in Ann Arbor

 Why Duo decided to sell to Cisco

-How long we’ve talked with them about an acquisition was very short, how long we’ve talked with them about being a strategic partner has been for quite some time.
-They were actually investors in the Series D that we did [in October 2017].
+How long we’ve talked with them about an acquisition was very short; how long we’ve talked with them about being a strategic partner has been for quite some time.
+They were actually investors in the Series D that we did [in October 2017].“

-What kind of impact he hopes the deal has on Ann Arbor
+What kind of impact Song hopes the deal will have on Ann Arbor

-I’m already getting a lot of interest from investors asking, “well is there another Duo in Ann Arbor?”
-I say, “well not right now, but there’s hundreds of potential ones that I can point you to.”
+I’m already getting a lot of interest from investors asking, ‘Well is there another Duo in Ann?‘ I say, ‘Well not right now, but there’s hundreds of potential ones that I can point you to‘.”

-How he and his cofounder were able to connect with Silicon Valley investors
+How Song and his cofounder connected with Silicon Valley investors

 And everyone asks Puneet [Agarwal of True Ventures, Duo’s first institutional investor] what his thesis was and why did he come to Duo in Michigan to check us out.
 It’s because he did a lot of backchannel [sic] about us.
-He didn’t even know necessarily what we did, but he knew that every single person who asked about us said, “oh yeah, those guys are great, and they write great software.”
+He didn’t even know necessarily what we did, but he knew that every single person who he asked about us said, ‘Oh yeah, those guys are great, and they write great software‘.”

 On finding talent in Ann Arbor

-I believe talent is equally distributed but opportunity is not — and the opportunity you have in building a startup, which has to think different than what’s come before it in order to be successful, requires you to find people that sometimes aren’t so completely inundated with Silicon Valley kind of cult of how you do things.
+I believe talent is equally distributed, but opportunity is not — and the opportunity you have in building a startup, which has to think different than what’s come before it in order to be successful, requires you to find people that sometimes aren’t so completely inundated with [the] Silicon Valley kind of cult of how you do things.“

 Thanks for reading, and send me an email with your commentary and feedback.
 You can also sign up here for VentureBeat’s Heartland Tech newsletter to get this column in your inbox weekly.